Tamarind Staff & Advisory Board

 More Information on Valpuri Remling

-Anne Slattery became the curator at Tamarind in the Spring of 2010.
-She inspects and prepares the editions for signing, and documents the details of each edition for our records.
-As part of her role at Tamarind she provides instruction in collection care and proper documentation.
+Ben Schoenburg became the curator at Tamarind in February 2020.
+He inspects and prepares the editions for signing, and documents the details of each edition for our records.
+As part of his role at Tamarind he provides instruction in collection care and proper documentation.

 Development and Marketing

 Shelly Smith joined Tamarind as the Marketing and Development Specialist in 2009.
 She came to Tamarind with experience in both marketing and IT from companies such as IBM and Albuquerque-based Rio Grande.

 More Information on Shelly Smith

 Her experience included project management, data analysis and direct marketing.
 Shelly received her BA in Linguistics from Ohio University in 1993, and an MBA from the University of Pittsburgh in 2000.

 Our newest member to the team, Nancy Zastudil, joined Tamarind in October 2018.
 Nancy is an art curator, writer, editor, and administrator dedicated to making positive change through philanthropy and entrepreneurship in the arts.